 (a) this power of delegation; or

+(aa) a function conferred by section 11(3) or 36(1)(a); or

 (b) any function that a judicial officer has required him to perform personally.

 (2) The superintendent of a detention centre under the Young Offenders Act 1994 may, either generally or as otherwise provided by the instrument of delegation, by instrument signed by him, delegate to an officer of the Public Sector agency principally assisting the Minister administering that Act in its administration any function conferred on him by or under this Act, other than this power of delegation.

 [Section 66A inserted by No. 15 of 1988 s.
 18; amended by No. 49 of 1988 s.
 89; No. 31 of 1993 s.
 8; No. 59 of 2004 s.
 141; No. 65 of 2006 s.
-52.]
+52; No. 6 of 2008 s.
+39.]

+66B.
+Use of video link or audio link

+(1) In this section —

+audio link means facilities (including telephone) that enable, at the same time, a judicial officer or authorised officer at one place to hear the accused at another place and vice versa;

+bail proceedings means any proceedings under this Act including —

+(a) proceedings on a case for bail;

+(b) proceedings relating to the variation or revocation of bail;

+(c) proceedings on an application under section 48 or 49;

+(d) proceedings on an appeal under section 15A or 53;

+video link means facilities (including closed circuit television) that enable, at the same time, a judicial officer or authorised officer at one place to see and hear the accused at another place and vice versa.

+(2) Bail proceedings may be conducted by means of a video link or an audio link.

+(3) Without limiting subsection (2), if a provision of this Act requires or authorises an accused to be brought before, or appear before, a court, judicial officer or authorised officer, the accused may be brought before, or appear before, the court or officer by means of a video link or an audio link.

+(4) An audio link is not to be used under this section unless a video link is not available and cannot reasonably be made available.

+(5) Nothing in this section prevents a court, judicial officer or authorised officer from requiring that an accused be brought before, or appear before, the court or officer in person for the purposes of bail proceedings.

+[Section 66B inserted by No. 6 of 2008 s.
+40(1).]

 67. Regulations

 (1) The Governor may make regulations, not inconsistent with this Act, prescribing such things as are required or permitted by this Act to be prescribed or as it is necessary or expedient to prescribe for the purposes thereof.